quelgeek/pyngres/examples/README.md

 ## Example Code

-The examples run both on Linux and on Windows.
+The examples run on Linux, Windows, and Darwin.
 Paths are shown here using Linux syntax only for brevity.

 An Ingres installation rooted at II_SYSTEM contains a directory called